nfusion/Hostway-MarketingWebsite/README.md

 ### Pull Requests

-* Code will flow through CircleCI to ensure quality prior to manual review; requests that fail the test process will not be promoted to the tech lead
+* Code will flow through [StyleCI](https://styleci.io/) and [Hound CI](https://houndci.com) to ensure quality prior to manual review; requests that fail the process will not be promoted

 * The technical lead will manually review the issue and code change set when a pull request successfully passes all automated tests